MicrosoftDocs/azure-devops-docs/docs/java/labs/intellijgit/index.md

 ---

-# Clone a Azure DevOps Services Git repo using IntelliJ
+# Clone an Azure DevOps Services Git repo using IntelliJ

 In this exercise, you are going to open the MyShuttle2 repo from your Azure DevOps Services organization in your VM for editing in IntelliJ.